Seeing Perfection

 Whatever we see as separate from self initiates within our psyche a process identifying preference.
 Every minuscule fragment of our consciousness is sorted, labelled, and then measured on an invisible scale of perceived value.
 Our character reflects itself as an ever-fluid composite of preferences.

-Demands will be fulfilled or denied.
+Demands we covet will be fulfilled or denied.
 In-kind, a gap between desire and reality unfolds.
 The greater the gap, the more angst you feed the pain-body of nonfulfillment.
-In this light, imperfection appears as an obvious function of one's reality being expressed.
+In this light, imperfection appears as an obvious function of one's expressed reality.
 Casting the net of individual preference we tend to reach far beyond our limited capacity to control an expansive environment.
 The potency of this truth is illustrated by the massive canyon stretching between the world we wish to experience juxtaposed to the world we daily witness.

-From the grandest scale of desiring global peace to small irksome annoyances akin to sitting proximal to a colicky child on a transcontinental flight, desired reality crashes into expressed reality.
+From the grandest scale of desiring global peace to the small irksome annoyance of sitting proximal to a colicky child on a transcontinental flight, desired reality crashes into expressed reality.
 Neither experience is ultimately within our control, yet, both are likely to elicit angst.

 We all can relate to the disconnected feelings to which I refer.
 The need to be right as an argument with your partner unfolds.
 Your boss screaming at you just because she is having a tough day.
 The driver who cuts you off in heavy traffic then gives you the finger.
 Watching the latest horrific event unfold on the big screen.
 Sickening feelings you get when rape or murder knocks upon a door you deem too close to home.

-Endless tragedy, abuse, misuse, ignorance, and hate, squeeze out of society like pus oozing from a freshly lanced boil.
+Endless tragedy, abuse, misuse, ignorance, and hate, squeeze out of society like puss oozing from a freshly lanced boil.

 Events that make you want to scream, cringe, or cry.
 Frustration without hobble is force-fed to you while society is more concerned with Hollywood gossip than righting global scales of injustice.
 Fears of a world in distress, animals dying, the globe straining under blender blades of corporate greed or executive malfeasance.